umer990/react-native-azteccode-qrcode-generator/README.md

-# react-native-qrcode
+# react-native-azteccode-qrcode-generator
-A react-native component to generate [QRcode](http://en.wikipedia.org/wiki/QR_code), not only support English.
+A react-native component to generate AztecCode and [QRcode](http://en.wikipedia.org/wiki/QR_code) , not only support English.

 ## this module support iOS and Android